 By nature, locum positions are often filled last minute, with limited time to complete the credentialing process.
 Some hospitals have an emergency privilege process, which allows a locum tenens physician to be granted temporary privileges and start right away before the full process is complete.
 On the other hand, government facilities will have a much more rigorous process to fully background check potential employees.

 The No. 1 thing you can do to speed up the process is to make sure you have thoroughly completed every part of the application, including an up-to-date list of your professional references.

-The locum tenens credentialing process can be challenging and time intensive, but working with a team like Lucidity will help you make this a smoother, more efficient process.
+The process of credentialing locum tenens providers can be challenging and time intensive, but working with a locum tenens agency like Lucidity will help you make this a smoother, more efficient process.
 To get started on your next assignment and upload your documents to be pre-screened, click here.